Puerto Rico State Agency for Emergency and Disaster Management

+Its Mission according to its website is : Coordinate all resources of the Government of Puerto Rico, and those of the private sector to provide services in the most rapid and effective way before, during and after emergency situations to ensure the protection of the life and property of citizens.

 The agency coordinates tsunami exercises with ham radio operators.

 Abner Gomez was the agency's managing director when Hurricane Maria hit and knocked out power to the entire island, but resigned soon after.
+Former Urban Search and Rescue Coordinator Nino Correa Filomeno leads the Bureau.

-The agency was previously known as the State Agency of the Civil Defense (Agencia Estatal de la Defensa Civil) until Act number 211 derogated the Civil Defense organic law and instituted AEMEAD instead.
+The agency was previously known as the State Agency of the Civil Defense (Agencia Estatal de la Defensa Civil) until Act number 211 derogated the Civil Defense organic law and instituted AEMEAD instead, now NEMEAD.

-In January 2020, the director of the agency was fired when two-year old, unused supplies were discovered in a warehouse.